Abhinavrajhans/Git-Tutorial/README.txt

 13. 'git diff commit1 commit2' -> gives the difference of all file changes between 2 commits

-14. ' ' -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command
+14. ' git commit -m "<your commit message>"' -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command .